As a salesperson, contracts aren’t really my thing. If they were I’d have been a lawyer.

 For most sales reps anything having to do with “paperwork” is not our main focus.
-But contract negotiations is an important part of the sales process.
+But contract negotiation is an important part of the sales process.

 Whenever a contract is involved there are likely one or a few groups who will review it to ensure it is mutually beneficial.